 The Story of the Centre

-It all began as a dream over 14 years ago when the SWI was established and even before the Raven Lodge was built.
+It all began as a dream in 1995 when the SWI was established and even before the Raven Lodge was built.
 Several meetings with local outdoor clubs, BC Parks and Mt.
 Washington Resort were held and the ‘visitors centre’ idea was endorsed by everyone.
 However, it had difficulty moving forward, because of the many questions that first needed answering e.g; where would it be positioned and who would managed it and pay the bills?, where would visitors park? and so on.
 At one point we discussed partnering with Mt.
 Washington but eventually it was decided to keep the park ‘visitors’ centre’ a completely separate public facility.
 Later, after the road was extended and Mt.
 Washington’s Raven Lodge was built, the resort and BC Parks had talks and decided to move the Paradise Meadows trailhead closer to the ‘Lodge’.
 This had better parking facilities and made a far more attractive entrance to the park.

 During these several years of discussions and changes, the SWI managed to borrow temporary huts each year from the ski area to use as a temporary trailhead information centre.
 This became a regular public service and it was also a base for SWI to run their summer weekend interpretive programs.